DanielMolinaR/danielmolinar.github.io/content/proposals/padelshop.en.md

 ## Project overview:

-Padel Shop is a web shop focused on selling padel goods such as racquets, clothes and other products.
+Padel Shop is a web shop focused on selling padel goods such as rackets, clothes and other products.
 Padel Shop's website is one of the leading online destinations for all things related to padel sport, catering to a diverse community of enthusiasts and professionals alike.
 With the here presented idea the process of shopping a padel racket would be easier and more engaging with the end customer leading to an **improvement in sales and a better user experience and decision-making which will translate in customers' loyalty and competitors differentiation**.
 This project overview outlines a strategy to seamlessly integrate the idea into the offerings of PadelShop.com.

 ## Project outline/solution:

-Buying a padel racquet is not an easy decision.
+Buying a padel racket is not an easy decision.
 They can be expensive and once you used it for the first time you cannot return it.
-Therefore, customers expend long hours researching the best racquet for them and which one is best tailored to their play style.
+Therefore, customers expend long hours researching the best racket for them and which one is best tailored to their play style.
 While pursuing an end goal of improving the customer experience and decision-making hereby is offered a solution which will fulfill those needs.
-With a **custom-made progression graph** over an organized layout and where each racquet would take place depending on some useful game play measurements, the end customers would be able to filter racquets depending on their needs and desires.
+With a **custom-made progression graph** over an organized layout and where each racket would take place depending on some useful game play measurements, the end customers would be able to filter rackets depending on their needs and desires.

 <div>
     <figure style="text-align: center;">
         <img src="/assets/images/padelshop/graph-example.png"  alt="Graph example" width="500"/>
-        <figcaption>Example - Racquets graph</figcaption>
+        <figcaption>Example - rackets graph</figcaption>
     <figure>
 </div>

-The graph, filters and a list of the actual racquets represented in the graph would be added in Padelshop website allowing the users to enhance their ideal padel racquet research.
-This way the users would apply filters depending on their needs and while hovering over each remaining padel racquet in the graph or going to the bottom list the user would be able to read a small piece of information about the racquet and click it to be redirected to the end product.
+The graph, filters and a list of the actual rackets represented in the graph would be added in Padelshop website allowing the users to enhance their ideal padel racket research.
+This way the users would apply filters depending on their needs and while hovering over each remaining padel racket in the graph or going to the bottom list the user would be able to read a small piece of information about the racket and click it to be redirected to the end product.
 Furthermore, this latest connectivity will **improve the sales funnel** by offering better results to the clients and **gamify the sales target** while **keeping the website's SEO in line**.

 <div>
     <figure style="text-align: center;">